-CM 2, 3: Evaluate the site's potential for soil erosion and invasion by undesirable plants during practice planning and design.
-Minimize soil and vegetative disturbances during installation of conservation practices by utilizing soil erosion protection measures.
-When needed, the reclamation strategy will be designed for local site conditions using the site-specific Ecological Site Descriptions (ESD) and will address the specific needs of the GUSG as practicable.
-Native species will be used whenever possible to meet practice objectives with preference to shrubs, forbs, grasses and grass-like plants preferred by GUSG, as well as those plants that reflect the potential of the specific ESD to optimize GUSG habitat.
+CM 3: Evaluate the site's potential for invasion by undesirable plants during practice planning and design.
+Following the evaluation of local site conditions, site-specific Ecological Site Descriptions and the specific needs of the sage-grouse will be used to inform the reclamation strategy.
+Minimize soil and vegetative disturbances during implementation of conservation practices.
+Native species will be used whenever possible to meet practice objectives with preference to shrubs, forbs, grasses and grass-like plants preferred by sage-grouse as well as those species that reflect the potential of the specific ecological site to optimize sage-grouse habitat.
 Tree species should not be planted.
 When non-native species are necessary to stabilize disturbed areas, avoid the use of plants identified as either invasive or aggressive.
 All seed mixes should be State-certified weed free.
-Timing of planting and post-establishment vegetation management will be designed as per local site conditions to meet NRCS practice specifications and NRCS biologist or State Wildlife Agency recommendations.
+Timing of planting and post-establishment vegetation management will be designed as per local site conditions to meet NRCS practice specifications and NRCS biologist or CPW/DWR recommendations.
 Machinery associated with the practice should be clean and free of vegetative debris prior to use to prevent the spread of invasive plant species.
 Newly seeded/planted sites should be rested from livestock grazing for an appropriate period as determined by NRCS to ensure stand establishment.

 CM 4: Design conservation practice standard to minimize or avoid loss of sagebrush during practice installation.
 For linear practices, limit removal of sagebrush to one side of disturbance and to only the width of removal vehicle.
 If access for operation and maintenance is required, limit access to one side of disturbance and a limit access to one vehicle width.
-NRCS shall coordinate with the State Wildlife Agency to determine overall practice applicability, location, extent, configuration, and timing in conservation practice standard's where removal of sagebrush and associated understory vegetation is the objective.
+NRCS shall coordinate with CPW/DWR to determine overall practice applicability, location, extent, configuration, and timing in conservation practice standard's where removal of sagebrush and associated understory vegetation is the objective (brush management, grazing land mechanical treatment, and prescribed burning).

-CM 7: Where a conservation practice standard involves the creation of an open water source, excluding livestock watering tanks, follow recommendations from the State Wildlife Agency and design practice to minimize or eliminate the threat of West Nile virus to the species.
+CM 7: Where a conservation practice standard involves the creation of an open water source, excluding livestock watering tanks, follow recommendations from the CPW/DWR and design practice to minimize or eliminate the threat of West Nile virus to the species.

-CM 10: To benefit the quality of GUSG habitat, the core practice Upland Wildlife Habitat Management (code 645) shall be used to design, implement and install the other Facilitating practice standards to ensure that GUSG habitat is maintained or improved following application.
+CM 10 (for WLFW/SGI only): The umbrella practice (or Core practice) Upland Wildlife Habitat Management (code 645) shall be used to design, implement and install the practice; to ensure that sage-grouse habitat is maintained or improved following application.